ReentrantCoder/present/orm/conf.md

 ###### <!-- Database connection settings -->
 This provides the connection information.
 First is the driver.
 Second is the connection URL.
 Most MySQL databases default to port 3306.
 But to check your connection, you can run: ps -ef | grep mysql to check the port.
-Third and fourth are the username and password respectively for the MySQL server.
+Third and fourth are the username and password, respectively, for the MySQL server.

 ######<!-- SQL dialect -->
 This tells Hibernate what type of SQL database to which you will be talking.
 Here we